Root subgroups on affine spherical varieties: Basic properties of B -root subgroups

 \begin{definition} A $B$-root subgroup $H$ on~$X$ is called \textit{vertical} if $H$ acts trivially on $\KK[X]^U$ and \textit{horizontal} otherwise. \end{definition}

 The above notions naturally extend to $B$-normalized LNDs on~$\KK[X]$.
-Namely, such an LND is vertical if and only if it acts trivially on $\KK[X]^U$ and horizontal otherwise.
+Namely, such an LND is vertical if and only if it vanishes on $\KK[X]^U$ and horizontal otherwise.

-Clearly, $H$ is vertical if and only if it acts trivially on~$Z$ and horizontal otherwise.
+Clearly, a $B$-root subgroup $H$ on~$X$ is vertical if and only if it acts trivially on~$Z$ and horizontal otherwise.
 It follows that every vertical $B$-root subgroup on~$X$ preserves all fibers of~$\pi_U$ and every horizontal one permutes them, which explains the terminology.
+Let $O_B$ be the open $B$-orbit in~$X$.
 The following proposition provides a geometrical criterion for a $B$-root subgroup on~$X$ to be vertical or horizontal.